qiancisun/Posetoon/README.md

 ## Datasets

 Three public datasets are used.
-None are committed here — together they run to several gigabytes.
+None are committed here.
+If you wish to download them, please click on the following link.

 | Dataset | Used for | Original source |
 |---|---|---|